MonikaBarget/distant-reading/docs/pages_tasksheet_wastecolonialism.md

 In a data analysis with Voyant Tools, we can try and answer the following questions:

-- What patterns do we see in the origins and destinations of plastic waste, textile waste, and e-waste in the Pacific?
+- What patterns do we see in global flows of plastic waste, textile waste, and e-waste?
 - How do different YouTube users from different countries and social backgrounds respond to the environmental impact of these waste exports?
 - What opportunities for change are discussed in the data set?
 Who is pushing for change and why?